solana-foundation/developer-content/content/courses/mint-extensions/transfer-fee.md

   - Transfer tokens of that mint
   - Collect fees for the transfer
 description:
-  "The 'transfer fee' token extension allows a token to be created that allows a fee to be charged each time the token is traded."
+  "Create a token that allows a fee to be charged each time the token is traded."
 ---

 ## Summary